RestyaPlatform/board/docs/windows.md

 ---
-description: Installation in windows using XAMPP
+description: Manual Installation in windows using XAMPP, this document is a step-by-step guide that illustrates how to setup Restyaboard in windows using XAMPP.
 ---

 # Manual Installation in windows using XAMPP